-Marriott data breach created plenty of headlines and spice stories, but no one knew the enforcer behind.
-However, it was a Chinese intelligence-gathering effort that also hacked many more types of data, including health and security clearance of Americans, according to the investigations.
+Marriott’s data breach created plenty of headlines and spice stories, but no one knew the enforcer behind it.
+However, it was a Chinese intelligence-gathering effort that hacked many more types of data, including the health and security clearance of Americans, according to the investigations.

 This discovery is made when Trump administration was planning to target China’s trade, cyber and economic policies within days.